Two-dimensional conformal field theory: Fusion rules

 Alternatively, fusion rules have an algebraic definition in terms of an associative fusion product of representations of the Virasoro algebra at a given central charge.
 The fusion product differs from the tensor product of representations.
 (In a tensor product, the central charges add.)
 In certain finite cases, this leads to the structure of a fusion category.

-A conformal field theory is quasi-rational is the fusion product of two indecomposable representations is a sum of finitely many indecomposable representations.
+A conformal field theory is quasi-rational if the fusion product of two indecomposable representations is a sum of finitely many indecomposable representations.
 For example, generalized minimal models are quasi-rational without being rational.

 Conformal bootstrap

 The conformal bootstrap method consists in defining and solving CFTs using only symmetry and consistency assumptions, by reducing all correlation functions to combinations of structure constants and conformal blocks.

 In two dimensions, this method leads to exact solutions of certain CFTs, and to classifications of rational theories.